Authentication API

 | Refresh Token | 7 days |

 Access Tokens should not be stored on the client side.
-They can be vulnerable to XSS attacks.
-It is recommended to keep them only in memory and refresh using the Refresh Token when needed.
+They may be vulnerable to XSS attacks.
+It is recommended to keep them only in memory and renew with the Refresh Token as needed.